Minnetonka Divorce Lawyers Can Help You

 Gather documentation on all of your assets and make a list of each heir that you would like to address in your will.
 Also, if there is anyone you wish to discount in your will, make sure that these wishes are shared with your attorney who is building your will.
 You should express the reasons behind your decisions to keep someone out or put someone in your will with a lawyer who can document your wishes and decrease the chance that it will be contested by said person.

-Your family attorney will do research and investigations for you if you have difficulties gathering all of your documentation or putting your wishes into words.
+Your family attorney does research and investigations for you if you have difficulties gathering all of your documentation or putting your wishes into words.
 Problems arise when information is withheld and your wants and needs may be unintentionally skewed or even lost if you change the law firm that represents you.

 Make it a goal to touch base with your lawyer annually, or as needed, to update any documentation and make any changes that you desire to make.
 Document your reasons behind your decisions so that you remember why you have made these decisions.
 Related divorces, the birth of children and grandchildren, deaths, or any reason to write someone out of your will, for example, should be addressed right away.